scalacenter/advisoryboard/proposals/README.md

 * Date proposed: November 2016
 * Accepted: yes
 * Updates:
-	* Both Lightbend and the Center agree that this can be considered complete as
+	* Both Lightbend and the Center agree that this can be considered complete as the Center is actively coordinating and working on the sites.
 * Status: **completed**
 # [009-improve-direct-dependency-experience.md](./009-improve-direct-dependency-experience.md)
 * Date proposed: November 2016